ronkatz72/packagingChallenge/README.md

   This program accept as its first argument a path to a filename.
   The input file contains several lines, each representing a test case.

-  Line structure: "Capacity : (id1,w1,Sc1) (id2,w2,Sc2) ... (idn,wn,Scn)
+  Line structure: "Capacity : (id1,w1,Sc1) (id2,w2,Sc2) ... (idn,wn,Scn)"

-  Where: Capacity is the capacity of the package
+  Where: Capacity is the capacity of the package (its maximal allowed weight)
          idm is the mth item's id - integer wm  is the mth item's weight - float (see below about its precision) S   is the currency sign of the cost (must be the same for all items) cm  is the mth item's cost - integer

-   Output: The program return a String with line per each input line. for each set of items with a capacity the respective line in the output includes the selected items that we choose to put into the box such that
+   Output: The program return a String with line per each input line. for each set of items with a capacity the respective line in the output, includes the selected items that we choose to put into the box such that
-           the items will me with minimum weight and maximum value.
+           the items will be with minimum weight and maximum value.

            Example: 100 : (1,100.00,$40) (2,100.00,$50) (3,50.00 $100) (4,50.00,$100)
-           will return : 3,4 since those two items together weight 100$ but their cumulative value is 200$
+           will return : 3,4 since those two items together weight 100 but their cumulative value is 200$ if items 1 or 2 were selected the weight of the package will be 100 as well, but its value will be less.

    In case no item can be added to the packe as in the following example input:
    100 : (1,200.00,$50)
-   The result output line will include only a hyphen (-)
+   item's weight is higher than the maximum capacity, The result output line will include only a hyphen (-)

    Exception: In case input is not valid, com.mobiquityinc.excption.APIException is being thrown.

    Constraints:

    MAX WEIGHT              = 100